+dnstap-identity

+Grammar: dnstap-identity (<quoted_string> | none | hostname);

+Specifies an identity string to send in dnstap messages.

-- dnstap-identity This specifies an identity string to send in dnstap messages.
+This specifies an identity string to send in dnstap messages.
 If set to hostname, which is the default, the server's hostname is sent.
+If set to none, no identity string is sent.

+dnstap-version

+Grammar: dnstap-version (<quoted_string> | none);

+Specifies a version string to send in dnstap messages.

-If set to none, no identity string is sent. - dnstap-version This specifies a version string to send in dnstap messages.
+This specifies a version string to send in dnstap messages.
 The default is the version number of the BIND release.
+If set to none, no version string is sent.

+geoip-directory

+Grammar: geoip-directory (<quoted_string> | none);

+Specifies the directory containing GeoIP database files.

-If set to none, no version string is sent. - geoip-directory When named is compiled using the MaxMind GeoIP2 geolocation API, this specifies the directory containing GeoIP database files.
+When named is compiled using the MaxMind GeoIP2 geolocation API, this specifies the directory containing GeoIP database files.
 By default, the option is set based on the prefix used to build the libmaxminddb module; for example, if the library is installed in /usr/local/lib, then the default geoip-directory is /usr/local/share/GeoIP.
+See acl for details about geoip ACLs.

+key-directory

+Grammar: key-directory <quoted_string>;

+Indicates the directory where public and private DNSSEC key files are found.

-See acl Statement Definition and Usage for details about geoip ACLs. - key-directory This is the directory where the public and private DNSSEC key files should be found when performing a dynamic update of secure zones, if different than the current working directory.
-(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind.keys, rndc.key, or session.key.) - Imdb-mapsize When named is built with liblmdb, this option sets a maximum size for the memory map of the new-zone database (NZD) in LMDB database format.
+This is the directory where the public and private DNSSEC key files should be found when performing a dynamic update of secure zones, if different than the current working directory.
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind.keys, rndc.key, or session.key.)

+lmdb-mapsize

+Grammar: lmdb-mapsize <sizeval>;

+Sets a maximum size for the memory map of the new-zone database in LMDB database format.

+When named is built with liblmdb, this option sets a maximum size for the memory map of the new-zone database (NZD) in LMDB database format.
 This database is used to store configuration information for zones added using rndc addzone.
 Note that this is not the NZD database file size, but the largest size that the database may grow to.